 commonly used in science.
 P = Problem, P = Plan, D = Data, A =

-website survey and get random sample Data of 30 boys
+survey and get random sample Data of 30 boys and 30 girls

-and 30 girls and the bag weights they reported.
-Then I will make a
+and the bag weights they reported.
+Then I will make a dot plot of

-dot plot of these two groups and a box and whisker graph using the
+these two groups and a box and whisker graph using the data

-Year 6/7/8 - The boys box is more to the right or higher than the
+Year 6/7/8 - The boys box is more to the right (or higher) than

-girls so I think that typically boys carry heavier bags.
+the girls so this suggests that typically boys carry heavier bags.

 Year 9/10 - Boys bags are typically heavier since half of the boys